W

 This is a high-energy breed that requires a lot of exercise.

 The Wheaten Terrier is a high-energy dog (even in its older golden years) that requires at least 30 minutes and probably more than an hour of exercise every single day.
 At least half of this time should be spent on long walks, jogs, or runs.
 The rest can be devoted to ball games and other playtimes.
-It is recommended that you have a fenced yard or enclose space nearby in which it can run and play.
+It is recommended that you have a fenced yard or enclosed space nearby in which it can run and play.
 When you venture out of the yard, you should keep this dog on a leash, because its instincts may take over and cause it to chase after small animals and objects.
 This dog’s soft, silky coat can also become warm and overheated in the summer, so you should take special care to find shade and rest in particularly hot weather.

 Puppies

 Wheaten puppies take about two years to fully mature both physically and mentally.
-They are born with darker fur and only grow their lighter, wavy hair upon reaching maturation.
+They are born with darker fur and only grow their lighter, wavy hair upon reaching maturity.
 During this time, puppies need to be properly trained and socialized as early as possible.
 While naturally curious and friendly, the Wheaten will benefit from exposure to unfamiliar people, dogs, and situations so it can become a well-behaved adult.

 Irish soft coated Wheaten terrier puppy